The Meaning of the Devil

 There are indeed many devils, in such a way that the ideas about what the devil signifies varies through time as well as from one congregation to another.

 The fallen angel of the Old Testament usually tried to expose people as not being that very devoted to their god.
 Sin was to deviate from the path man was supposed to travel.
-When the praise of chastity grew in the monasteries and around them, as a way of remaining fidel to God, so did the condemnation of lust and sex.
+When the praise of chastity grew in the monasteries and around them, as a way of remaining faithful to God, so did the condemnation of lust and sex.
 A good Christian was supposed to deny carnal instincts and become spiritual, almost as if leaving the body already in this life.

 In such a world, the Tarot Devil would be the one tempting people to give in to their carnal desires.
 But there have been different views of the devil as well as of what is sin.